turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_5.md

 - Customer is an account with no primary contact and an email address
 - Customer is an account with no primary contact and no email address

-The second to last scenario listed is not handled well by the simplified version I have opted for.
+The fourth scenario listed is not handled well by the simplified version I have opted for.
 The previous version would use the email from the account and the name from the primary contact.
 I have decided, rightly or wrongly, that this is an acceptable compromise to keep things readable and avoid over-engineering the flow.

 ## Demonstration